Asaayu/Arma-Spotify-Player/README.md

-# Arma Spotify Jukebox
+# Asaayu's Arma Spotify Player
-### Arma Spotify Jukebox (ASJ), is an in-game jukebox for Arma 3 which allows users to interact with their Spotify application.
+### Asaayu's Arma Spotify Player (AASP), is an in-game jukebox for Arma 3 which allows users to interact with their Spotify application.

 ## Legal Information
-**Arma Spotify Jukebox (ASJ)** is not affiliated, created by, nor endorsed by Spotify, Spotify AB, and Spotify Technology S.A.
+**Asaayu's Arma Spotify Player (AASP)** is not affiliated, created by, nor endorsed by Spotify, Spotify AB, and Spotify Technology S.A.

 *All Spotify trademarks, service marks, trade names, logos, domain names, and any other features of the Spotify brand (“Spotify Brand Features”) are the sole property of Spotify or its licensors.*